MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-collaborate-microsoft-teams.md

 ---
 title: Collaborate with Power BI in Microsoft Teams, Outlook, and Office
-description: Organizations rely on Microsoft Teams, Microsoft Outlook, and Microsoft Office to enable remote work and keep employees in sync.
+description: Learn how organizations can use Microsoft Teams, Outlook, and Office to collaborate on Power BI content.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''